anil-156/Hospital-Emergency-Room/readme.md

 - **Resource Utilization**: Efficiency of staff and equipment usage.
 - **Patient Outcomes**: Analysis of patient discharge and admission rates.

-## Referred of this Analysis is from this video
+## Reference of this Analysis is from this video
 - https://youtu.be/tws4hvF8n7g?si=w9d5iYXaEHagz1OW